alexQiSong/scSTEM/README.md

 ```R
 renv::deactivate()
 ```
-### 2.3 (Skip this if 2.1 or 2.2 is successful) Detailed step-by-step installation of all depedencies.
+### 2.3 (Skip this if 2.1 or 2.2 is successful) Detailed step-by-step instructions for installing all depedencies.
-scSTEM works with R version 4.1.0 or higher (https://cran.r-project.org/).
-We would recommend installing Rstudio to interact with R in an easy-to-use GUI (https://www.rstudio.com/).
+Make sure that you have 1) **R version >= 4.1.0, [download R here](https://cran.r-project.org/)**, 2) **Java, [download Java here](https://java.com/en/download/help/download_options.html)** installed and 3) **internet access**.
+We would recommend installing Rstudio to interact with R in an easy-to-use GUI.
+Execute the following code to install all R dependencies.
+If R asks "Do you want to install from sources the package which needs compilation?", it is recommended to select No (or N).
+If windows users are seeing "Rtools is required to build R packages but is not currently installed" during installation, you may instal Rtools from https://cran.r-project.org/bin/windows/Rtools/.
 To manually install all dependencies, several packages are needed:
 - devtools
 - Monocle3
 - biomaRt